 While it sounds simple, your viewers are intrigued as to exactly what you’re running with that is making your game look so much better than theirs.
 Once they check it out, they may make a purchase, and pretty soon you’ll be earning commissions on a constant basis.

 Okay, so if you’ve been on Twitch for any time at all, then you know how important donations can be in order to make money.
 We see them flashing all the time, and a lot of streamers even put their top donators right there on the screen in front of your face.
 You can do the exact same thing by simply tossing up a link where viewers can make a donation to support your gaming efforts.

 Many streamers use PayPal for this, but after all the recent Twitch trolling that has been going on, I have to make a completely different recommendation.
 Personally, I recommend if you’re going to collect donations, then you should use a system like the one offered by Patreon.
 It works, and best of all, many Patreon donations are made on a per content released basis.
 For you, this means that you’re going to make a little bit of scratch every single time you start a new stream.

 As more people make donations like this over the platform, you will soon find that every stream you do earns a little bit more money than the last.
 All in all, it’s a great way to start generating some serious passive revenue.

-As you can easily see above, there are more than just a few ways that you can monetize your Twitch stream.
+As you can easily see above, there are more than just a few ways that you can monetize your Twitch stream and how to set up monetization on Twitch.
 Now, thanks their new affiliate program, it’s easier than ever before.
 If you’re really serious about taking your online money making game to the next level, then you really need to check out my top recommended online training that will teach you how you can go from Twitch to your own online business in a matter of weeks.

 It’s like stepping from the amateur tournament at your local game shack straight into the MLG arena.